Laws of Burgos

 The scope of the laws was originally restricted to the island of Hispaniola but was later extended to the islands of Puerto Rico and Santiago, later renamed Jamaica.
 These laws authorized and legalized the colonial practice of creating encomiendas, where Indians were grouped together to work under a colonial head of the estate for a salary, and limited the size of these establishments to between 40 and 150 people.
 They also established a minutely regulated regime of work, pay, provisioning, living quarters, and diet.
 Women more than four months pregnant were exempted from heavy labor.

 The document also prohibited the use of any form of punishment by the encomenderos, reserving it for officials established in each town for the implementation of the laws.
 It also ordered that the Indians be catechized, outlawed bigamy, and required that the huts and cabins of the Indians be built together with those of the Spanish.
 It respected, in some ways, the traditional authorities, granting chiefs exemptions from ordinary jobs and granting them various Indians as servants.

-They were amended and improved in the Laws of Valladolid the following year, 1513.
+They were later amended as the Laws of Valladolid in the following year, 1513.

 The limited fulfillment of the laws sometimes led to protests and claims.
 Sometimes they were seen as a legalization of the previously poorer situation, which created momentum for reform, later carried out through the Leyes Nuevas ("New Laws") in 1542, a new set of stricter regulations about life in the New World including the rights of indigenous peoples, as well as the Laws of the Indies, to encompass the Papal bull and all edicts.

-Generally, these laws are considered to be precursors of the declaration of human rights and international law.
+Generally, these laws are considered to be precursors of the declaration of human rights and international law, although some scholars criticize their lack of implementation and some of its policies.